-Since its first draft in 2008, my “What to Pack for Thailand” advice has been amongst the most popular posts on this site – shared 15,000 times and counting.
+Since its first draft in 2008, my “What to Pack for Thailand” advice has been amongst the most popular posts on this site – shared 23,000 times and counting.
 Its popularity makes perfect sense.
 While hotels, activities and restaurants are subjective choices, packing the wrong shoes will be wrong on every pair of feet.
-Given the huge demand for packing help, I’ve spruced up and fine-tuned my Thailand packing tips into a tidy A-to-Z.
+Given the huge demand for packing help, I’ve spruced up and fine-tuned my Thailand packing tips into a tidy A-to-Z. Enjoy!

-(For iPhone, Samsung, HTC and more) If, like me, you rely on your phone for most of your vacation pics, this portable charger is fantastic back-up.
+If, like me, you rely on your phone for most of your vacation pics, this portable charger is fantastic back-up.
 Ensure that you’ll have a functional phone after long days out, or adventures that don’t include reliable access to plugs.
 It weighs nothing and fits easily in a pocket or small bag.
+(For iPhone, Samsung, HTC and more).

-Unlike northern Thailand, Koh Samui is malaria-free, so it’s an easier choice for my usual itinerary.
+Unlike elsewhere in Thailand, Koh Samui is malaria-free, so it’s an easier choice for my usual itinerary.
 Whatever the product you choose, you’ll want to bring some bug spray with you.
 Repellent brands like OFF! are readily available in Thailand, but ‘bug spray shopping’ seems like a waste of your vacation.

-C is for Crocs Beach Line Boat Shoes
+C is for Crocs

-- they’re appropriate footwear to visit temples
+- They’re appropriate footwear to visit temples

-- they’ll keep you safe on rocky beaches and slippery surfaces, and;
+- They’ll keep you safe on rocky beaches and slippery surfaces, and;

-- they can handle torrential rain without consequences
+- They can handle torrential rain without consequences

 D is for Dos & Don’ts in Thailand